cchaglund/visreg-test/README.md

     }
 ];

-/**
- * Apply some formatting to the url before a snapshot is taken, e.g. to add query params to the url.
- */
 const formatUrl = (path) => {
-	return [ baseUrl, path, '?noexternal' ].join('');
+	// Format to the url before a snapshot is taken, e.g. to add query params to the url. return [ baseUrl, path, '?noexternal' ].join('');
 }

-/**
- * Code here will run when cypress has loaded the page but before it starts taking snapshots.
-Useful to prepare the page, e.g. by clicking to bypass cookie banners or hiding certain elements.
- */
 const onPageVisit = (cy, cypress) => {
-    cy.get('header').invoke('css', 'opacity', 0);
+	// Code here will run when cypress has loaded the page but before it starts taking snapshots.
+Useful to prepare the page, e.g. by clicking to bypass cookie banners or hiding certain elements. cy.get('header').invoke('css', 'opacity', 0);
     cy.get('body').invoke('css', 'height', 'auto');
 }